 Following you can see the table list of these state-run entities and their differing criteria for such measures.

 However, SCI labels the businesses with less than 10 employees as SMEs and categorizes those exceeding this number as large industrial firms.
 As it is clear from the table above, the Central Bank of Iran regards those with fewer than 100 employees as SMEs.

-Industries constitute 82,810 small and about 7,707 medium sized and large enterprises in Iran, according Central Bank of Iran statistics at the end of Persian calendar year 1392 (2013-14 ended 20th March).
-Small businesses’ contribution to the industry sector stands at 94%, but amounts of investment dedicated to the sector is not proportionate to the sector’s share of economy in general, according to Ali Yazdani, CEO of Iran Small Industries and Industrial Parks Organization (ISIPO).
+Industries constitute 82,810 small and about 7,707 medium-sized and large enterprises in Iran, according to Central Bank of Iran statistics at the end of the Persian calendar year 1392 (2013-14 ended 20th March).
+Small businesses’ contribution to the industry sector stands at 94%, but amounts of investment dedicated to the sector are not proportionate to the sector’s share of the economy in general, according to Ali Yazdani, CEO of Iran Small Industries and Industrial Parks Organization (ISIPO).

-In deed, 70% of job opportunities and 50% gross domestic product (GDP) across economy depends on small businesses.
+Indeed, 70% of job opportunities and 50% gross domestic product (GDP) across the economy depends on small businesses.
 However, not having enough access to bank loans and necessary facilities have impeded the development of these enterprises broadly and have hampered production in Iran.
-The average investment in small enterprises is meagerly around IRR 2 bn, approximately $580,000 at market exchange rate.
+The average investment in small enterprises is meagerly around IRR 2 bn, approximately $580,000 at the market exchange rate.